 Small Business Saturday

 Small Business Saturday encourages people to use their local shops and traders and help to support the local economy.
-Warwickshire County Council are supporting this year’s event with a marketing campaign which focuses on 11 local businesses and their story – making the link between the shopper and the retailer.
+Warwickshire County Council support the event each year via social media and press coverage showcasing the range of small independents we have Warwickshire.